23 Top Movies for Chinese Learners in 2025

 The internet and online streaming offer many Chinese movies, television series, and dramas to get you started.

-OTT media services like Amazon Prime Video, Netflix, YouTube Premium, Baidu video, and others allow you to watch many Chinese movies.
+OTT media services like Amazon Prime Video, Netflix, YouTube Premium, Baidu Video, and others allow you to watch many Chinese movies.

 23 Best Movies to Learn Mandarin